kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 This part is going to focus on how to declare a validation schema and write the rules.
 We are going apply the validation rules and messages to the forms in the next part.

-It is highly recommended to read the [Validation rules](../validation/rules.md) section of the documentation, which has more profound explanation on how the validation works.
+It is highly recommended to read the [Validation rules](../validation/rules.md) documentation, which has more profound explanation on how the validation works.

 ## Implementation

 ### Schema
 All validation rules reside in the respective schema.
-The latter is a plain JavaScript Object of a defined structure, which is used by React Advanced Form to apply the appropriate validation to the fields.
+The latter is a plain JavaScript Object of a defined structure, which is used by React Advanced Form to apply the appropriate validation to the targeted fields.

 Let's create an empty validation schema with no rules for now: